spacew0man/crispy-barnacle/README.md

 # crispy-barnacle
-projects and practice from codecademy
+A collection of finished projects from my time working through the Computer Science path on Codecademy.